lhchen74/blog/source/_posts/go-crawler.md

 Nothing so far prevents us from visiting a page that has one link pointing to itself and just looping on that single page forever.
 That’s dumb, let’s not fetch any page more than once.

 The right data structure for keeping track of the presence or absense of things is a set.
-Go, like Javascript, doesn’t have a native way of doing sets so we need to use a map (a.k.a a hash or hashmap or a dictionary) with urls as keys to keep track of which pages we’ve visited.
+Go, like JavaScript, doesn’t have a native way of doing sets so we need to use a map (a.k.a a hash or hashmap or a dictionary) with urls as keys to keep track of which pages we’ve visited.

 ```go
 package main